sbryngelson/group-docs/phd-syllabus/doing-research.md

 I am a professor of Information Science at Cornell, as well as a field member in Computer Science.
 This means I can be the main advisor for PhD students in both these programs.

-Having said that, especially in Information Science, the type of contributions you make and the type of methods you might use vary significantly.
-I don’t like labels, but if I had to align myself with one research paradigm, I would point at pragmatism which is “based on the proposition that researchers should use the philosophical and/or methodological approach that works best for the particular research problem that is being investigated” (Kaushik and Walsh 2019).

 As such, my students end up doing work that ranges from qualitative methods such as semi-structured interviews, to quantitative methods like online experiments and large-scale data collection and analysis, to computational methods such as system building and evaluation as well as developing computational techniques based on machine learning or algorithms of various types.
 Very often, it is the same student that applies more than one of these methods for their PhD work.